 But we both did survive and had plenty of laughs along the way.

-A bit of controversey over age records for me.
-Two years ago it appeared to be year of birth (not age on race day) which counted (much to my surprise) so the record F65-69 went to a French walker.
-This year, what might have been a new age group for me (F70), the criteria had changed to age on race day, not year of birth... so missed the record by 2 weeks.
+A bit of controversey over age records "bests" for me.
+Two years ago it appeared to be year of birth (not age on race day) which counted (much to my surprise) so the best performance F65-69 went to a French walker.
+This year, what might have been a new age group for me (F70), the criteria had changed to age on race day, not year of birth... so missed the "record" by 2 weeks.
 C'est la vie.
 So its back to Privas again next year!

 I think that in the end, all three of us were happy with what we had achieved.
-Richard - obviously disappointed that he did not get that elusive New Zealand record but I am sure proud that he stuck it out for the remainder of the race.
-Suzanne easily surpassed her initial target of 300km - same for me although not as good as last year....and so disappointed about that F70 record!!!
+Richard - obviously disappointed that he did not get that elusive New Zealand best performance but I am sure proud that he stuck it out for the remainder of the race.
+Suzanne easily surpassed her initial target of 300km - same for me although not as good as last year....and so disappointed about that F70 best!!!

 1 Phillipe CLEMENT 652.9km